WorkSafe Saskatchewan’s learning collaboratives

 Benefits of industry learning collaboratives

 WorkSafe Saskatchewan’s learning collaboratives offer many realized benefits as a collective approach to address complex safety issues that exist in industries across the province.
-A fundamental aspect of the learning collaboratives is the focus on systemic problem-solving and probing to reveal the underlying systemic factors that may have contributed to a workplace injury or incident.
+A fundamental aspect of the learning collaboratives is the focus on problem-solving and probing to reveal the underlying factors that may have contributed to a workplace injury or incident.

 Learning collaboratives are structured to build trust and enhance safety cultures by: